 In accordance with the Protection of Pupil Rights Amendment, as the parent/guardian of the student named above, you have the right to review any instruments (e.g., questionnaires) used to collect data from this student.
 This includes instruments for individual experiments and for Mass Testing.
 The instruments will be available for review at the Department of Psychology at UIC (1007 W. Harrison Street, Chicago, IL 60607) during regular business hours (Monday through Friday, 9:00 AM to 5:00 PM).
-Please contact Dr. Gary Raney (312-413-1314, geraney@uic.edu) if you wish to schedule a time to review the instruments used in the research.
+Please contact Dr. Eric Leshikar (312-355-2739, pecolsus@uic.edu) if you wish to schedule a time to review the instruments used in the research.